dylanpieper/chatalot/README.md

 chat <- chat_future(openai)
 ```

-It is fast but must be interrupted to collect and save the responses.
-That is why the chats are distributed across the processes in chunks (e.g., 10 prompts).
+This method is fast but must be interrupted to capture the responses, which is why the chats are distributed across the processes in chunks (e.g., 10 prompts).
 Once a chunk is finished, the responses are saved to the disk.
 The default upper limit for number of `workers` is `parallel::detectCores()`.

 The default `chunk_size` is also `parallel::detectCores()`, and defines the number of prompts to process at a time.
 For maximum processing speed, set `chunk_size` to the number of prompts:

 ``` r
 response <- chat$process(